Labrosvel/Monitoring-and-Observability-for-Development-and-DevOps/README.md

 - What is Observability?
 - The 3 Pillars of Observability (logs, metrics, traces)
 - Cloud Native Observability
-- Cloud Native Observability Tools
+- Cloud Native Observability Tools (Prometheus, Jaeger, Fluentd, Thanos, Datadog, New Relic, AWS CloudWatch, Instana, Mezmo)
 - Introduction to Sampling
 - IBM Instana Overview and Demo Video
 - Lab 4a: Observability in Action with Instana (Sandbox)